Enhancements in EasyBuild v5.0¶

 The example above shows the standard definition of an environment variable

-that will get an extra path prepended to it.
+$ENV_VAR_NAME that will get an extra path prepended to it.
 So the result in

 the environment once the module file is loaded will look like $ENV_VAR_NAME =

-.
+"/path/to/softwareroot/extra/subdir:/existing/path".
 On the other hand, the

-uses a custom delimiter +
+environment variable $WEIRD_ENV_VAR uses a custom delimiter + and its paths

 will be appended.
 So we can expect as result an environment variable that looks

-like $WEIRD_ENV_VAR = "/existing/path+/path/to/softwareroot/another/subdir1+/path/to/softwareroot/another/subdir2"
+like $WEIRD_ENV_VAR = "/existing/path+/path/to/softwareroot/another/subdir1+/path/to/softwareroot/another/subdir2".

-Complete list of options to modextrapaths
+Complete list of options to modextrapaths:

 Another improvement in EasyBuild 5.0 is the addition of a global variable

-that can be used as a special key in
+called MODULE_LOAD_ENV_HEADERS that can be used as a special key in

-to add extra search paths for headers according to new option
+modextrapaths to add extra search paths for headers according to new option

-renders several easyconfig parameters obsolete,
+The revamp of modextrapaths renders several easyconfig parameters obsolete,

 which have become deprecated in EasyBuild 5.0:

-Detect Fortran .mod
+Detect Fortran .mod files in GCCcore installations¶

 available for use by software installed with other compilers, such as the Intel Fortran compiler,

-this means that software that produces Fortran .mod
+this means that software that produces Fortran .mod files should not be at the GCCcore level.

-files are detected.
+By default .mod there will be a warning if .mod files are detected.
 This can be changed to a

-build failure with the command line option --fail-on-mod-files-gcccore
+build failure with the command line option --fail-on-mod-files-gcccore.

-extension for a different type of file then the EasyConfig variable
+If the software uses the .mod extension for a different type of file then the EasyConfig variable

-can be set to mark that this use is expected.
+skip_mod_files_sanity_check can be set to mark that this use is expected.

-generic easyblock error out on unrecognized configure
+Let ConfigureMake generic easyblock error out on unrecognized configure options¶

-in EasyBuild 5.0 will catch warnings from
+The generic easyblock ConfigureMake in EasyBuild 5.0 will catch warnings from

-command about unrecognized options being passed to it.
+the configure command about unrecognized options being passed to it.
 Such

 options often reveal old configuration options that do not apply to the current

 version of the software being installed.
-Since configure
+Since configure just ignores

 unrecognized options, this situation can lead to misconfigured software and

-will error out and stop the installation
+failures.
+Therefore, ConfigureMake will error out and stop the installation

 whenever such a warning is found.